 - New Hampshire Electric Cooperative

-Compare New Hampshire Electricity Rates
+How to Shop New Hampshire Electricity Rates

-For many people, the most important thing to compare when shopping electricity is the cents/kWh rate.
+For many people, the most important thing to compare when shopping for electricity is the cents/kWh rate.
 If this is the case, you'll want to find a retail electricity provider that offers a lower rate than what you are currently paying, which is referred to as the "Price-to-Compare" and can be found on your current utility bill.
 Keep in mind, even a slight difference can result in large cost savings.
-However, some might be looking to a more environmentally friendly renewable energy plan.
+However, some might be looking for a more environmentally friendly renewable energy plan.
 At ElectricityRates.com, we do our best to find the best rates and best green energy plan for you and put them at the top of the results page.
 There are other factors that should be considered when shopping electricity rates:

-VARIABLE V. FIXED PRICING – Variable pricing can vary by day or month, is based on the market price for the retail electricity provider, and can be very unpredictable.
+Variable pricing can vary by day or month, is based on the market price for the retail electricity provider, and can be very unpredictable.
 However, often time providers won't charge an enrollment fee or early termination fee with these plans.
 With fixed pricing, customers can pay one low rate that will never change until the contract expires.

-LENGTH OF THE CONTRACT – Contract terms can last for as little as one month or as long as 36 months.
+Contract terms can last for as little as one month or as long as 36 months.
 Shorter contracts may offer lower rates, but longer contracts lock in low rates for long periods and reduce the risk of high rates when the contract expires.
 The ICC recommends choosing a 12- or 24-month contract to avoid risk.

 Some providers offer sign-up bonuses, rewards programs and point earning systems, guaranteed savings, and more.

 Looking to be more environmentally conscious?
 Many providers offer partial or 100% renewable electricity options as well as Renewable Energy Certificates (RECs) to residents and small businesses.
 While the rates are higher than traditional electric sources, the availability of renewable electricity has driven costs down and can often be found for less than the utility's Price-to-Compare for traditional electricity.

 We even have our energy industry experts select the top plans no matter what is most important to you and put them on the top of the results page.
-It's 100% free to shop around and compare rates so what are you waiting for?
+It's 100% free to compare rates and switch electricity providers so what are you waiting for?